instructlab/taxonomy/README.md

 - `created_by` - The GitHub username of the contributor.
 This key is required.

-- `seed_examples` - A collection of key/value entries which contain the following keys.
+- `seed_examples` - A collection of key/value entries.
+New
+  submissions should generally have at least five entries, although older files may have fewer.
 This key is required.

   - `question` - A question for the model.
 This key is required.